kawatadaisuke/gcdp-ana/README.md

 # Analysis code for GCD+ simulation output

+# pslice

+ make smoothed image in the sliced plane.

 # lbsels

  select particles within the selected range of l, b and distance or around the position of input data.

+# smapR_Vrot

+ make a smoothed map for R vs. Vrot

 ## References: